-The toolkit and its API described in this paper are extensions of the Haptic Tabletop Puck [13].
-In this section, we revisit this device and its functionality.
-We then review other relevant haptic platforms and devices, and APIs.
+The toolkit and its API described in this paper are extensions of the Haptic Tabletop Puck [14].
+In this section, we revisit the HTP and its functionality.
+We then review other relevant haptic platforms, devices, and APIs.

 The Haptic Tabletop Puck